def-gthill/kenpali/kenpali-semantics.md

 >> {bar: 42, baz: 97}
 ```

+Ordinary named parameters can go before and after a named rest parameter.

 ```
 # Named rest parameter and ordinary parameters
 foo = (a:, **args, b:) => [a, args, b];
 foo(a: 42, foo: 73, bar: 97, b: 216)
 >> [42, {foo: 73, bar: 97}, 216]
 ```

+Objects can be spread to fill named parameters.

 ```
 # Spread named arguments